Vemmetofte

 Vemmetofte Convent (Vemmetofte Adelige Jomfrukloster, Vemmetofte Kloster) is a former manor house in Faxe Municipality south of Copenhagen, Denmark.
 It was turned into a convent by Princess Sophia Hedwig of Denmark in 1735.
 Since 1975 it has provided housing available to the general public.

 History

 Early history

 The oldest known reference to Vemmetofte Manor dates back to 1320 when it was owned by Johannes Offesen, a brother-in-law of Stig Andersen Hvide who owned land both in Skåneland and on Zealand.
+In 1356, the estate was recorded as Væmætoftæ, which is perhaps derived from the Old Danish name Wæm, combined with the word toft.

 Later it was owned by members of the aristocratic Brock family from 1464 to 1639.
 During this early stage of its history it was a strongly fortified house with a ring wall, double moats and draw bridges.

-After that it passed through the Brahe, Rosenkrandz and Krabbe families before it was bought by Queen Consort Charlotte Amalie in 1694 as part of a larger acquisition of land in the area.
-She had plans to turn the property into a convent but died in 1714 before they were carried out.
+After that it passed through the Brahe, Rosenkrantz and Krabbe families before it was bought by Queen Consort Charlotte Amalie in 1694 as part of a larger acquisition of land in the area.
+She had plans to turn the property into a convent for wealthy, unwed daughters of the nobility.
+However, she died in 1714 before her plans could be carried out.